seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves.
 Measured 02.09: three dated prohibitions rested on aggregator dates with no primary; under `dclass` all three now print bare.
+- **A DATE may be published only in the class §6 admits, and a setup resting on a date inherits that test.** The rule already binds the dated prohibition above; it binds the catalyst item and the trade with more force, because a prohibition costs the Boss a trade he might have taken and a setup costs him the trade he takes.
+A dated item printed in `# КАТАЛИЗАТОРЫ`, and any setup whose thesis is that dated event, requires the backing item's `dclass` to be `primary` or `archive` (§11); at `none` the date is carried in state and internally, the item does not print, and nothing is published on it — which is exactly what §6 already says about a catalyst carried only by aggregators, arriving in the section that prints one. **Measured 04.09:** the sole outside-list candidate of the run was published on a protocol upgrade dated from a crypto news aggregator, its own state entry recorded `dclass:none`, and the same date was printed as a catalyst item beneath it.
+The refusal is not a loss: the coin returns the moment the protocol's own publication is read, and it is one lookup.
 - **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
 A name carried in that field with no `items[]` entry cannot be re-examined, cannot expire and cannot be withdrawn — it just accumulates.
   Either the entry exists with today's reason, or the name leaves the field.
+  **«Today's» is the run's own date on the backing entry and is compared, not felt:** measured 04.09, all nine names in the field rested on entries dated the previous day and carried `БЕЗ ИЗМЕНЕНИЙ`, and two named coins no stage of that run had looked at.
+- **A coin the engine cannot BUILD a setup for is not a prohibition and never enters `ИЗБЕГАТЬ`.** The five declared futures-only assets carry no `cd` row by construction (§5, map §3.14), so no long can be cut for them and the regime closes the other side;
+  that is this engine's coverage, not a finding about the coin, and §5 already refuses to report the same absence as a gap for the same reason — a line that fires every run about a fact that is true every run is a label, not an alarm (map inv.
+41).
+Printing them tells the Boss to avoid the assets he trades as perpetuals because a spot journal has no row for them, which is the engine's blindness published as advice.
+The per-coin refusal is recorded in the appendix as §3A requires and reaches the Architect there; the field carries prohibitions the run can argue. **Measured 04.09:** five of the nine names in `ИЗБЕГАТЬ` were these, and they will be these every run for as long as the declaration stands.
 - **A refusal the WHOLE LIST shares is a regime fact and is stated once, in `# РЕЖИМ`.**
   `ИЗБЕГАТЬ` carries what is true of a coin, never what is true of the market.
 When one sentence — «вход сейчас погоня» — is the entire reason behind a dozen names, the field